payu-india/CMS-Chatbot/docs/Chargeback/chargeback-dashboard/chargeback-reason.md

 ---
 title: Chargeback Reasons
 deprecated: false
-hidden: true
+hidden: false
 metadata:
   robots: index
 ---
-This guide explains how to use the **Reasons** page of the Chargeback dashbaord.
+This section explains how to use the **Reasons** page of the Chargeback dashbaord.
 It lists all available reasons in a tabular format.
 Reason codes help standardize your chargeback responses and maintain consistency in case management.

 <Image align="center" className="border" border={true} src="https://files.readme.io/240245acd8b166a5c93f7988e052667428c8455168e62485d16756fca9865506-charge_dashboard_reasons.png" />